eslint/eslint/docs/src/user-guide/configuring/configuration-files.md

 ## Adding Shared Settings

 ESLint supports adding shared settings into configuration files.
 Plugins use `settings` to specify information that should be shared across all of its rules.
-You can add `settings` object to ESLint configuration file and it will be supplied to every rule being executed.
+You can add a `settings` object to ESLint configuration file and it is supplied to every executed rule.
 This may be useful if you are adding custom rules and want them to have access to the same information and be easily configurable.

 In JSON: